Here’s how to fix Twitter’s error “Twitter Cannot Retrieve Tweets at This Time”:

 Another common source of this error stems from security features, and there are a few that should be addressed.

 First, you have data services on your phone.
 In your list of app features, you can deny access to any individual app.
-That turns off data access for the app, and it will lead to this error.
+That turns off data access for the app, and it will lead to this cannot retrieve tweets at this time error.
 Make sure that Twitter has permission from your phone to connect and carry out downloads.

 Look Into Twitter Sync Settings